-Each Monday, or the first day of the week if there is a holiday, families will receive an email with the school-wide newsletter and information on any other electronic forms.
-In addition to the email, "Communication Envelopes" are sent home with information that must be sent as "hard copy".
+Every other Monday (or the first day of the week if there is a holiday), families will receive an email with the school-wide newsletter and any other information via electronic forms.
+In addition to the email, "Communication Envelopes" are sent home each Monday with any information that must be sent as "hard copy".
 Envelopes may be sent home more often for the lower grades.
 These envelopes contain important hard copy information that should be reviewed immediately and carefully.
 All tests and quizzes need to be returned.
 Please review the rest of the contents, as some items will need to be returned with your signature, initials, and/or payment confirmation.
 There is also a cover sheet that will need to be signed weekly to confirm you have received and reviewed the materials.
-With the exception of homework for those in after care, students will be instructed to leave their envelopes intact and that parents should be the one to open and remove the contents.
+With the exception of homework for those in after care, students should leave their envelopes intact and that parents should be the one to open and remove the contents.
 Items sent through email or in the envelope can include: